 Other canonical RBPs detected include ARGONAUTE (AGO) proteins that contain PAZ and PIWI domains (Figure 3A).
 Both AGO1 and AGO2 were detected in the At-RBP set and AGO4 in the candidate At-RBP set.
-This is the first report of successful UV cross-linking of AGO proteins to mRNA in plants, and provides the basis for future determination of mRNA targets via methods such as immunoprecipitation followed by high-throughput sequencing (HITS-CLIP), a long established method in animal cell yet to be applied in plants (Chi et al., 2009).
+This is the first report of successful UV cross-linking of AGO proteins to mRNA in plants, and provides the basis for future determination of sRNA targets via methods such as immunoprecipitation followed by high-throughput sequencing (HITS-CLIP), a long established method in animal cell yet to be applied in plants (Chi et al., 2009).
 Lastly, we have captured many canonical RBP families that are involved in responses to various abiotic stresses including GR-RBPs, cold shock domain (CSD) proteins, tudor-SN proteins and DEAD box RNA helicases (Kim et al., 2007b; Kwak et al., 2005; Lorković et al., 2009; Jung et al., 2013; dit Frey et al., 2010) (Figure 3A).

 Limited capture of mitochondrial and chloroplastic RBPs in etiolated seedlings

 Consistent with previous studies (Castello et al., 2012; Liao et al., 2016), we found multiple cytoplasmic ribosomal proteins (RPs) within the plant mRNA interactome (27 proteins of the large and 32 of the small ribosomal subunit; Supplemental Data Set 1).
 Several RPs are known to be in direct contact with mRNA (Pisarev et al., 2008) and a number of RPs also have extra-ribosomal functions in mRNA regulation (Warner and McIntosh, 2009).
 The capture of polyadenylated rRNA processing intermediates (Sikorski et al., 2015) is also likely to have contributed to the isolation of cytoplasmic RPs.
 By contrast, only one chloroplastic and one mitochondrial RP were captured despite a total of 46 mitochondrial and chloroplastic RPs being present in the input proteome.
-This stark contrast in the capture of cytoplasmic and mitochondrial/chloroplastic RPs is consistent with most mature, translatable transcripts in these organelles not harbouring a poly(A) tail (Chang and Tong, 2012), and polyadenylation generally demarcating the mRNA for degradation (Lange et al., 2009).
+This stark contrast in the capture of cytoplasmic and mitochondrial/chloroplastic RPs is consistent with most mature, translatable transcripts in these organelles not harbouring a poly(A) tail (Chang and Tong, 2012).
 Likewise, only 18 PPR proteins were detected in the interactome (six in At-RBPs, 12 in candidate At-RBPs), out of the 60 PPR proteins identified in the input proteome (Figure 3A).
 Again, this poor ratio of interactome/input proteome of PPR proteins is possibly explained by their mitochondrial and chloroplastic location (Colcombet et al., 2013).
 Although, known chloroplast RBPs such as CP29A, CP31A and CP31B were strongly enriched by interactome capture, CP29A has also been shown to interact with nuclear mRNAs (Gosai et al., 2015), so it is not certain that this RBP is being captured from the organelle.
 With regards to the PPR proteins, there were only 60 in the input proteome, a fraction of the 450 predicted PPR proteins in Arabidopsis (Silverman et al., 2013).
 Again this strongly contrasts to other RBD classes (RRM; 160 in the input proteome of the predicted 197; Silverman et al., 2013), and therefore the lack of PPRs in general may reflect that the etioplasts have yet to differentiate, hence the results may be considerably different in light-grown seedlings.

 Interactome capture provides experimental evidence of RNA-binding activity for many predicted plant RBPs